 Many of our clients like to fish with different guides each day because they learn different things from each one.
 If you would like to fish with the same guide each day, please let us know that when you book your trip and we will endeavor to set this up for you.

 8. Where and when do we meet?

-Most of our guide trips start at a preordained spot near Thornton or Alexandra, and so we usually suggest meeting up about 15-30 mins before the scheduled start time.
+We suggest meeting up 15-30 mins before the scheduled start time.
+Please confirm this with us via phone in the days leading up to your trip.
 Full days and late afternoon sessions can see us ending well after dark.
 This can make for a very late departure when fishing in high-summer, and an after midnight arrival home if you are traveling the two hours back to Melbourne.

 Please let us know when you book your trip if you need a shorter day or earlier start time.
 Please remind your guide of any time restrictions on the day of the trip, so that he can choose an appropriate stretch of river/activity, that will align with your schedule.

 We will organise the meeting time and place with you in the days leading up to your booking.
 For trips to the Swampy, Mitta Mitta and over destinations, your guide will discuss the meeting arrangements with you well in advance.
 For the Swampy we mostly meet at Khancoban Lakes Resort (caravan park) or below the dam wall at Khancoban Pondage/Swampy Plains river.
 For the Mitta Mitta the main meeting point is Eskdale Hotel.

 Your guide will confirm this with you in advance of your trip.

 9. What if it rains or the weather is less than ideal on the day of my trip?